platformsh/platformsh-docs/src/languages/php.md

             protocol: http
 ```

-The above configuration will execute the run.php script in the application root when the container starts, just before the deploy hook runs, but will *not* launch PHP-FPM.
+The above configuration will execute the `run.php` script in the application root when the container starts using the PHP-CLI SAPI, just before the deploy hook runs, but will *not* launch PHP-FPM.
 It will also tell the front-controller (Nginx) to connect to your application via a TCP socket, which will be specified in the 'PORT' environment variable.

 If you want to both start your own worker daemon and the normal PHP-FPM process, you can kick off both your process and the default at the same time, like so: